JanAgh42/ZPP_project_code3/README.md

-Another simple C program reading from and writing to basic .txt files.
+A simple C program that allows the user do add, edit, delete and read entries from a basic .txt file that contains fictional hotel reservations.

-**ARCHIVED ON 19.2.2022**